redhat-developer/vscode-openshift-tools/USAGE_DATA.md

 * `webviewRenderError` - sent when the UI crashes
     * `error` - the error message
     * `stackTrace` - the stack trace, indicating which part of the UI failed

+#### OpenShift: Open Registry View

+In addition to generic command's usage data (see above), the `Open Registry View` command and view also reports the following:

+* `devfileSearchCopiedYaml` - sent when the "Copy YAML" button on the "Select Template Project" page is clicked, with the following properties:
+    * `component_type` - name of the devfile whose YAML was copied
+    * `starter_project` - name of the template project currently selected
+* `devfileSearchOpenProjectInBrowser` - sent when the "Open Project in Browser" button on the "Select Template Project" page is clicked, with the following properties:
+    * `component_type` - name of the devfile whose YAML was copied
+    * `starter_project` - name of the template project currently selected

 #### OpenShift: Login